nginxinc/nginx-amplify-doc/amplify-guide.md

         https://github.com/nginxinc/nginx-amplify-agent/raw/master/packages/install.sh && \
         API_KEY='ecfdee2e010899135c258d741a6effc7' sh ./install.sh

     where API_KEY is a unique API key assigned to your Amplify account.
-You will see your API key when adding a new system in the Amplify UI.
+You will see your API key when adding a new system in the Amplify web interface.
 You can always check the API key in the Account Information menu.

  2. Verify that Amplify agent has started.